-It has spent billions on Watson and had not only problems understanding how to train Watson to solve medical research problems, but also failed to harmonize different data sets.
+It has spent billions on Watson and had problems understanding how to train Watson to solve medical research problems and failed to harmonize different data sets.
 The curious thing is that IBM continues to sell AI projects.
 IBM claims to have 20,000 AI projects ongoing.
 However, these projects have been sold on false promises.
 IBM does not possess any AI capabilities that other entities in the space do not own, and the field of AI is filled with false claims.
-Even if a company does employ many people who are familiar with how to run the significant AI/ML algorithms, there is little evidence that these algorithms work.
+Even if a company employs many people familiar with running significant AI/ML algorithms, there is little evidence that these algorithms work.
 There are further problems with formatting data as it turns out that data lakes are even more challenging to convert into a usable form than previously thought.

-All of this occurs in an environment where far more proven methods of forecasting often languish due to a lack of funding, unable to match the promises and “sexiness” level of AI.
+All of this occurs in an environment where far more proven forecasting methods often languish due to a lack of funding, unable to match the promises, and the “sexiness” level of AI.

 A Hypothesis, No AI Company, Wants To be Tested

-Even significantly into the AI bubble, there is yet to be much evidence that AI meets the hype.
+Even significantly into the AI bubble, there is yet much evidence that AI meets the hype.
 Every time an example of AI failing is found, industry sources that make money on AI tell these observers that the failure is not relevant.
-IBM had over ten years and enormous resources and was not able to make a useful product in the AI space.
+IBM had over ten years and enormous resources and could not make a useful AI space product.
 IBM has promised that its clients that have far less to spend on such projects will benefit immensely from hiring IBM to implement AI projects.

 Previously winning our Golden Pinocchio Award for lying about Watson.